christophpickl/articles/README.md

     * // same also in other direction: given visible, when update mismatching, then hide
 * TECH: tests
 * [2] UI: mit SHIFT+click auf tag: reset search to only this tag
-* [3] better build with electron, see: https://github.com/jreznot/electron-java-app/blob/master/build.gradle
-* [7] live autocomplete suggestion combox for tags
-* [3] when search for #dao it also finds #daoism and also #foodaofoo (shouldn't it be a "direct" match?!)
+* [3] UX: when search for #dao it also finds #daoism and also #foodaofoo (shouldn't it be a "direct" match?!)
-* [8] auto backup functionality

 ## Super Fancy

+* [7] UX: live autocomplete suggestion combox for tags
 * keyboard navigation up/down
 * in-line editor, when click on article (don't jump to form at top!)
+* [3] better build with electron, see: https://github.com/jreznot/electron-java-app/blob/master/build.gradle
 * delete button which appears when hover over some part of an article (far right, just slightly indicated)
 * sort tags list (by number of occurence OR alphabetically)
 * change view mode: compact only seeing list of titles (sorted alphabetically?!)
+* [8] auto backup functionality
 * back office:
 	* tags related to each other
 	* articles link with each other